Channel 4 Racing: The Morning Line

-The Morning Line was a Saturday morning look at the day's live horse racing on Channel 4.
-It provided tips and advice for the forthcoming day's racing.
+In October 1989, Channel 4 Racing launched a weekly Saturday morning preview programme.
+Called The Morning Line, the programme aired for 25 minutes as part of Channel 4's recently launched breakfast television service.
+The programme would later be expanded to run for 60 minutes.
+The programme aired every Saturday and was shown regardless of whether Channel 4 was televising horse racing later that day.
+The programme also provided tips and advice for the forthcoming day's racing.
 The show featured contributions from a panel of racing pundits.
 Every Saturday the team of pundits had a virtual £100 with which they make their charity bet selections for the day.
+The final edition of The Morning Line aired on 26 December 2016.
+ITV4 broadcasts The Opening Show, the morning preview programme similar to The Morning Line, on Saturday mornings.

 Presenters

 Since its inception in 1984, Channel 4 Racing featured many of racing's best known journalists and presenters, including Derek Thompson, Lesley Graham, John Francome, John Oaksey, John McCririck, Brough Scott, Mike Cattermole and Stewart Machin.

 The line-up was refreshed by new production company IMG Sports Media in 2013.
 Former BBC anchor Clare Balding led coverage of major festivals such as Cheltenham, Aintree and Royal Ascot, whilst the rest of the time coverage was fronted by Nick Luck.
 Alice Plunkett and Emma Spencer filled in as presenters when both Balding and Luck were absent, and also served as interviewers and reporters on the programme alongside Gina Harding and Rishi Persad.
 Jim McGrath, Graham Cunningham, Mick Fitzgerald and occasionally former champion jockey AP McCoy provided analysis, whilst Tanya Stevenson, Brian Gleeson and Tom Lee were the programme's betting correspondents.
 After 2000 the senior commentator was Simon Holt, while Richard Hoiles commentated either at the second most important meeting of the day, or filled in for Holt when he was absent.
 Very occasionally Hoiles also acted as main presenter of the programme.
 Ian Bartlett was usually the third choice commentator.